sgsellan/sgsellan.github.io/docs/gpytoolbox-2d-prototyping-2.md

----
-title: "Quick 2D prototyping with Gpytoolbox II: Sampling 2D polylines"
+# Quick 2D prototyping with Gpytoolbox II: Sampling 2D polylines
-date: 2023-03-04
-draft: false
----

 [*Gpytoolbox* version 0.1.0](https://gpytoolbox.org/0.1.0/) has just been released!!
 You can install it directly through `pip`: